 - You can use frozen raspberries, but they need to be defrosted first and drained of extra moisture.

-- To switch it up you can use cinnamon flavored graham crackers.
+- To switch it up you can use cinnamon flavored graham crackers for a twist.

-If you’re looking for that perfect no bake dessert to whip up to bring to gatherings or because you are craving something delicious then you have to make this Raspberry Icebox Cake!
+Looking for that perfect no bake dessert to whip up to bring to gatherings or because you are craving something delicious?
+Then you have to make this Raspberry Icebox Cake!

 If you like this recipe you might also like:

-If you’ve tried these EASY PECAN STICKY BUNS or any other recipe on my site, let me know in the comment section how it turned out, we love hearing from our readers!
+If you’ve tried this Raspberry Icebox Cake or any other recipe on my site, let me know in the comment section how it turned out, we love hearing from our readers!
 You can also follow along with me on PINTEREST, FACEBOOK and INSTAGRAM to see more amazing recipes and what shenanigans I’m getting into!

 Raspberry Icebox Cake